lachlan-eagling/Advent-Of-Code-Cookiecutter/README.md

 -----------

-This project is here to get up and running with the <a href="https://adventofcode.com/">Advent of Code</a> challenges a quick and easy experience.
+This project is intended to bootstrap the <a href="https://adventofcode.com/">Advent of Code</a> challenges a provide quick and easy experience to get up and running with them.

 The following utilities have been provided out of the box: